-The reason I have created this device is because Groundhog Day (both the day and film) holds a special place in my heart.
-I first met my life-partner-in-crime on February 2nd, and this Groundhog Day is going to be the 10th anniversary of our time together.
-What better way to commemorate it than by recreating a heavily symbolic object from such an iconic movie?
+The reason I have created this device is because Groundhog Day (both the day and film) held special meaning for me because I first met my ex-partner-in-crime on February 2nd.
+This device was built to commemorate the 10th anniversary of our time together.
+I felt what better way to commemorate it than by recreating a heavily symbolic object from such an iconic movie?

 After all, being in a long-term relationship can seem a bit like living the same day over and over and over and over and over -- every time with different consequences.
 Every morning you wake up with the same sense of existential dread, and simply try to live through the same set of scenarios again.
-To remind her of the 10 wonderful years of our existential abyss I have made her this clock which will awaken her to the same recording every morning.
-Perhaps not as pleasant of a wake up greeting as the alarm clock underwear I had previously made for her, I hope that she will nonetheless appreciate the thoughtfulness of the gift.
+To remind her of the 10 wonderful years of our existential abyss I made her this clock which will awaken her to the same recording every morning.
+Perhaps not as pleasant of a wake up greeting as the alarm clock underwear I had previously made for her, I nevertheless hoped that she would appreciate the thoughtfulness of the gift.

 Step 1: Go Get Stuff